 Section 55 mandates the National Assembly to provide for mechanisms to maintain oversight of the exercise of executive authority, the implementation of legislation, and any organ of State.
-Section 239, the 'definitions' section of the Constitution, specifically defines that an organ of State does not include a court or a Judicial Officer.
-This clearly excludes the Judiciary from the oversight power of the National Assembly.
+Section 239, the definitions section of the Constitution, in its definition of "organ of state" specifically provides that an organ of State does not include a court or a Judicial Officer.
+This clearly excludes from the National Assembly's oversight power, the Judiciary.